gaponukz/spark-location-actions/README.md

 1. Reading stream data from kafka
 2. Parsing stream data: log -> table
 3. Joining actions stream with user data
+4. Splitting streams by boolean condition
-4. Windowed Aggregation
+5. Windowed Aggregations
-5. Output to console in "complete" output mode
+6. Output to console in "complete" output mode

 ## Future Problem to Solve: Up-to-Date Users Table
 <b>Problem Statement:</b> The actions stream is real-time, but the users table is not.
 As a result, it is possible that after some time, we may encounter actions with `user_id` values that no longer exist in the local users table.